 Where do you buy your clothes?
 What does conscious dressing mean to you?

-Do you have a sustainable beauty care routine?
+Do you have a sustainable beauty routine?

 What are your favorite pieces from Printa's new collection?